AndrewEllis93/Print-Tuning-Guide/README.md

             - Do a "pull test".
 Ensure that the pins do not come out.
                 - Microfits hold *very* strongly.
 The pins should be nearly impossible to pull out.
 The wire will usually tear before they ever come out.
 - #### Wiring
-    - Ensure that you are using high strand count wire, of 24awg or thicker.
+    - Ensure that you are using high strand count wire, of 24awg (0.25 mm²) or thicker.
         - Low strand count wires / solid core wire will break in the drag chains with repeated bending.
 These breaks usually will not be visible, as they occur inside of the insulation.
-    - Ensure that your wiring is not damaged.
+    - Ensure that your wiring is not damaged, shorted, or caught under any screw heads.
 Check continuity.
 ### Mechanical
 - With the motors powered off, move the toolhead by hand in each axis.
 Feel if one axis has more resistance than the other.
 - Identify which axis the shifting is occuring in by inspecting your prints. \